thradams/cake/ownership.md

 #include <stdlib.h>

 int main() {
-  void * p = malloc(1); //error owner required
+  void * p = malloc(1); //error: missing owner qualifier
 }
 ```

-The other advantage of having a `<ownership.h>` is because owner is a macro that can be defined as empty in case the compiler does not support ownership, allowing the same code to be compiled in compiler without ownership support.
+The other advantage of having a `<ownership.h>` is because owner is a macro that can be defined as empty in case the compiler does not support ownership, allowing the same code to be compiled in compilers without ownership support.

 > Currently cake is using the same headers of VS and GCC that are not aware of ownership.
 For this reason, `ownership.h` itself is declaring malloc etc and the second declaration of malloc inside stdlib.h will not complain with the discrepancy of ownership qualifiers between declarations.